 This flattened feature is fed to a feed-forward network of size 512, along with batch normalization and dropout.
 The feed-forward network is further added to another layer of 256 neurons with batch normalization and dropout.
 Finally, the output layer is connected with 2 neurons, and the activation function in the output layer is softmax.
-The activation of the rest of the layers is 'Rectified Linear unit(RELU)\cite{agarap2018deep}'.
-The cost function for the error measurement is used as categorial\_crossentropy, and the optimizer is 'adam'.
-The number of parameters to be learned are 3,357,090 (approx 3.5 million).
-With the available computation capacity, it took 20 minutes for training.
-A summary of the model is shown below.

-The optimiser that is used is called Adaptive Moment Estimation (Adam) \cite{kingma2014adam},which combines ideas from both RMSProp and Momentum.
+The activation of the rest of the layers is 'Rectified Linear unit(RELU)\cite{agarap2018deep}.
+The cost function for the error measurement is used as categorial\_crossentropy, and the optimizer is Adaptive Moment Estimation (Adam) \cite{kingma2014adam}, which combines ideas from both RMSProp and Momentum.
 It computes adaptive learning rates for each parameter.